 Cognitive biases are often helpful, as our brain is able to process information efficiently using them.
 However, these biases can also lead us to make uninformed or inaccurate decisions.
 The halo effect is a good example of this.

 The halo effect is a cognitive bias in which, based on one positive trait or characteristic we attribute positive judgment to other, unrelated characteristics.
 For example, you pass an attractive stranger on the street.
 This may lead you to unconsciously determine that this person must also be smart or successful, even though you don’t know anything about them.

 This initial impression is like putting on a pair of glasses.
 Once the glasses are on, we are more likely to overlook negative attributes and see the person in a positive light.

 Let’s consider a common scenario we have all experienced.
 Picture yourself walking down the aisle at the grocery store.
 You stop at the cookies, and your eyes settle on a package of Oreos with the label “Organic” printed on it.
 If you are like most people, you assume that these Oreos are significantly better for you than traditional Oreos, when in reality, that is not the case.

 The Halo Effect vs Horn Effect

-If the halo effect is a snap judgement based on a positive attribute, the horn effect is the opposite: a snap judgement based on a negative attribute or characteristic.
+If the halo effect is a snap judgment based on a positive attribute, the horn effect is the opposite: a snap judgment based on a negative attribute or characteristic.